Zilliqa/dev-portal/zq2/docs/nodes/node.md

 ```

 You can validate the version your node is running by calling the `GetVersion` API method:
 ```bash
 curl --request POST --url http://localhost:4202 --header 'content-type: application/json' --data '{"method":"GetVersion","id":1,"jsonrpc":"2.0"}'
 ```

+### Hard Fork - Validator Jailing Activation

+An upcoming hard fork will activate the validator jailing mechanism on the Zilliqa 2.0 network.
+This is a critical upgrade that introduces significant changes to how validator liveness is enforced.

+**Activation Block Heights:**
+- **Mainnet:** The jailing mechanism will be activated at block height `1234567` (example height, replace with actual).
+- **Testnet:** The jailing mechanism will be activated at block height `7654321` (example height, replace with actual).

+**Action Required:**
+All node operators, especially validators, **must upgrade their nodes to a compatible version** that includes the jailing mechanism implementation before the specified activation block heights.
+Failure to upgrade will result in your node going out of sync with the network and, for validators, potential loss of rewards due to being unable to participate correctly in consensus.

+**New RPC Method: `admin_importViewHistory`**
+To support the jailing mechanism, a new RPC method, `admin_importViewHistory`, has been introduced.
+This method allows nodes to import historical view data, which is crucial for accurately calculating missed views and applying jailing penalties.
+While primarily used internally by the network, node operators should be aware of its existence as it underpins the new liveness enforcement.

+This method is necessary for the jailing mechanism to function correctly by providing the historical context required to determine if a validator has missed views within the `max_missed_view_age` window.